rajpootsahblhr/ZOX-GEN-AI/README.md

 # ZOX-GEN-AI
-This is a website of OZX GEN AI.
+This is a website of ZOX GEN AI.
 This is a website of  AI Image Generation.